Strata of discriminantal arrangements: Fundamental groups of the complements to discriminantal arrangements

 \end{theorem}

-These results are standard applications results from theory of braid monodromy (cf. \cite{Moi},\cite{crelle}).
-Different presentation can be obtained as application of the Salvetti's one in \cite{salvetti}.
-For $\A^0$ generic, this yields a presentation equivalent to the one given in \cite{RL}.
+These statements are the standard applications of the results from the theory of braid monodromy (cf., among others, \cite{Moi},\cite{crelle}).
+Different presentations can be obtained via Salvetti's presentation or Randell's presentation for complement of hyperplane arrangements (see \cite{salvetti}, \cite{Ran}).
+For $\A^0$ very generic, this yields a presentation equivalent to the one given in \cite{RL}.